veblush/veblush.github.io/_posts/2016-07-15-akkanet-online-game-works-for-the-last-2-months.en.md

 ###### Terse SlimClient API

 SlimClient does not depend on Akka.NET to make actors accessible from clients outside of Akka.NET.
-Because `ActorRef` for SlimClient is imeplemented quite differently, interpretation is required to send and receive `InterfacedActorRef` and `InterfacedObserver` across the boundary between SlimClient and Akka.NET.
+Because `ActorRef` for SlimClient is implemented quite differently, interpretation is required to send and receive `InterfacedActorRef` and `InterfacedObserver` across the boundary between SlimClient and Akka.NET.

 For example, following code shows IUserLogin.Login which gets an observer created at SlimClient and